w3f/polkadot-wiki/docs/learn-identity.md

 ## Registrars

-Registrars are appointed from a specified "Registrar Origin", which will start as the [Council](learn-governance).
-Either the Council or a public referendum could appoint a new registrar origin to appoint registrars.

 Registrars can set a fee for their services and limit their attestation to certain fields.
 For example, a registrar could charge 1 DOT to verify one's legal name, email, and GPG key.
 When a user requests judgement, they will pay this fee to the registrar who provides the judgement on those claims.
 Users set a maximum fee they are willing to pay and only registrars below this amount would provide judgement.

 ### Becoming a registrar